GChrysostomou/ood_faith/README.md

-Repository for the paper *"An Empirical Study on Explanations in Out-of-Domain Settings"*.
+Repository for the paper *"An Empirical Study on Explanations in Out-of-Domain Settings"* to appear at ACL 2022.

 ## Prerequisites